Doctor of Psychology in Clinical Psychology Curriculum

 PSYG 848 The Role of the Professional Psychologist (1 credit)

-PSYG 913 Dissertation Advising: Proposal Development (2 credits)
+PSYG 913 Dissertation Advising I: Proposal Development Phase I (2 credits)

-(If needed) PSYG 918 Dissertation Advising – continuation (2 credits) each semester until dissertation is defended.
+Following completion of PSYG 915, students must register for PSYG 918 Dissertation Advising – Continuation (2 credits) each semester until dissertation is defended.

 PSYG 901, 903, & 904 Practicum I (1.5 credits each semester)